 In all, Edward Snowden revealed the contents of 1.7 million classified documents, 160,000 email and text messages and 11000 classified online accounts, that he had managed to download while at Hawaii.
 It escapes me as to how the American security establishment failed to notice that vast a volume of theft.

 Some of the Snowden cache revealed a new, previously hidden layer in the saga of David Coleman Headley and the 2008 Mumbai attacks, one that largely contradicted the US’s claims that the NSA’s eavesdropping was preventing terror attacks.
 The Snowden revelations showed Mumbai up as a tragic case study in the limitations of high-tech surveillance.
 It was in fact a rare look at how counter-terrorism really works (or doesn’t).

-The Snowden files show that, months before the massacre at Mumbai, the British counterpart of the NSA, the GCHQ (General Communications Headquarters), had managed to hack into the laptop of a guy named Zarrar Shah, who turned out to be the technology chief of the LeT and one of the key plotters of the Mumbai attacks.
+The Snowden files show that, months before the massacre at Mumbai, the British counterpart of the NSA, the GCHQ (General Communications Headquarters), had managed to hack into the laptop of a guy named Zarrar Shah, who turned out to be the technology chief of the Pakistan-based terror group, Lashkar-e-Taiba(LeT) and one of the key plotters of the Mumbai attacks.

 Soon, the British engineered trojan, that had inserted itself inside Shah’s laptop, spread like wildfire into all the other computers that it communicated with, inside the LAN network that the Pakistani ISI had set up for the LeT, in an apartment that was situated in a quiet neighborhood of the Pakistani port city of Karachi.